-Growing roses organically, or Organic rose gardening, is a way of growing beautiful roses without the use of harmful chemicals or pesticides, thus creating a better environment for you and your family.
+Growing roses organically, or Organic rose gardening, is first of all, a way of growing beautiful roses without the use of harmful chemicals or pesticides, thus creating a better environment for you and your family.

 Growing roses organically, involves the true meaning of Nature

-Your rose plants are within the system of nature that begins with the soil they grow in, the water they drink, insects and birds, and even people in the garden.
+Your rose plants are within the system of nature that begins with the soil they grow in, the water they drink, the insects and birds, and even the people in the garden.

 Growing roses organically keeps the garden in balance with nature by continuing to replace consumed resources.